Some links in this post may be affiliate links

 6. Why are my Echeveria leaves falling off?

-This could be due to overwatering, underwatering, or sudden temperature changes.
+This could be due to overwatering, underwatering, sudden temperature changes among others.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.